-- Gaylord boxes (or drums) and liners are supplied by your service provider at no charge - A Gaylord box is placed on a regular 44" X 48" pallet - The Gaylord box should be stapled to the pallet - The plastic liner is inserted inside, ensure the liner is flushed with the inner cardboard of the Gaylord box and brought over the top flaps - Once full, the top flaps of the Gaylord box should be closed and secured (taped in place)
+- Collection containers (i.e., Gaylord box, drum, tubskid) and liners are supplied by your service provider at no charge.
+A Gaylord box (seen below) is placed on a regular 44" X 48" pallet - The plastic liner is inserted.
+Please ensure the liner is flush with the inner cardboard of the Gaylord box and brought over the top flaps.
+Once full of paint cans, the top flaps of the Gaylord box should be closed and secured (taped in place)

-• If needed (due to space constraints or outdoor storage), 205L steel drums are supplied by your service provider at no charge.
-Drums include a lid and clamp ring for securement and transport once the drum is full.
-Please do not lose the lid and clamp ring.
-Commonly, a speed wrench is needed to open and secure the drum lid.
+• The 205L steel drum is another Collection Container option supplied by your service provider at no charge.
+Four drums fit on a regular size pallet.
+Drums include a lid and ring for securement and transport once the drum is full.
+Please do not lose the lid and ring.
+Commonly, a speed wrench is needed to open and secure the drum ring bolt.